Chapter 2:

 “Walter?”
 No response.
 Why wouldn’t he speak?
 He-

-Wait a minute.
+She ceased the thought.
 This… couldn’t be him.
 Outside of hide-and-seek from god-knows-how-long, he never hid.
 Not from her.
 And he always, always answered.

 Come to think of it, she’d never gone this far before.

 Her heart raced.
 She thought about the ring, but Walter’s nagging was the last thing she wanted.
 She crept toward the tree where the rustle was last heard.
-Behind it—still empty… aside from the downtrodden snow.
+Behind it—still empty… aside from the flattened snow.

 … Paws?